 A small project that demonstrates the use of parameters in EasyMorph: transformation properties (e.g. file names) as parameters, calculated parameters, parameters in expressions.

-The project loads a text file (specified by a project parameter) and then automatically counts number of characters in its first N lines, where N is also a parameter.
-You can re-run the project multiple times specifying different text files and different number of lines.
+The project loads a text file (specified by a project parameter) and then automatically counts the number of characters in its first N lines, where N is also a parameter.
+You can re-run the project with different text files and different N.

 Examples of various use cases for iterations in EasyMorph.
 Iterations is a powerful feature that allows arranging loops, processing lists of files, running projects for a range of dates, and re-using logic between different projects.